astronomer/docs/astro/deploy-code.md

 Pushing your Astro project, including your DAG code, to a Deployment with the Astro CLI is the foundation for managing changes on Astro.
 It also serves as the foundation for any [CI/CD](ci-cd.md)-based deploys.

+Follow the steps in this document to push your Astro project to a Deployment.
+To deploy only DAG code changes to Astro, see [DAG-only deploys](#dag-only-deploys).

 ## Prerequisites

 - The [Astro CLI](cli/overview.md) installed in an empty directory.